 Tacoma Rainiers Game Notes: at Sugar Land (5:05 PT)

+WESTERN EXPOSURE: The Rainiers make their third-ever visit to Sugar Land (HOU) this week; the franchise joined the PCL in 2021.
+All 12 games this season between the clubs will have come after August 1, the last opponent Tacoma has seen for the first time in 2023 (at Tacoma 8/29-9/3).
+The Rainiers are 20-23 this season against fellow AL West affiliates (Las Vegas/OAK, Round Rock/TEX and Salt Lake/LAA).
+Tacoma is 7-9 all-time at Sugar Land.

-NO MORAL VICTORIES: Around a season-best six-game win streak (7/26-8/1), each of Tacoma's last five losses have been by a single run (since 7/22).
-The Rainiers are 3-16 in one-run games on the road (8-4 home) this season.
+NO MORAL VICTORIES: With a 4-3 win last night, the Rainiers snapped a five-game skid in one-run games.
+Around a season-best six-game win streak (7/26-8/1), each of Tacoma's last five losses have been by a single run (since 7/22).
+The Rainiers are 4-16 in one-run games on the road (8-4 home) this season.

 Haggerty was named PCL Player of The Week for July 25-30: 6 GP, 11x24 (.458), 4 HR, 9 RBI, 3 BB, 2 SB, 6 R, .500 OBP, 1.042 SLG (2 doubles), with a 1.542 OPS on the recent homestand.

 KO-SIGN: Rainiers RHP Stephen Kolek was named Seattle Mariners MiLB Reliever of The Month for July, by the organization: 9 G, 13.0 IP, 1.38 ERA (2 ER), 4 BB, 18 K, 8 H, 0.92 WHIP, .186 BAA.
-After striking out all four batters he faced in a dominant 1.1 IP on Wednesday (7th & 8th), Kolek has allowed only two runs over his past 18.2 IP (0.96 ERA).
-He's spun four straight scoreless appearances, and has been scoreless in 10 of his last 12 games pitched.
+With 2.2 scoreless IP during this road trip (5 K), Kolek has allowed only two runs over his past 20.0 IP (0.90 ERA).
+He's spun five straight scoreless appearances, and has been scoreless in 11 of his last 13 games pitched.

+SCHEIN BRIGHT: Tacoma corner infielderJake Scheiner leads the Pacific Coast League in home runs (25) and RBI (86), and has the second-most runs scored (75), extra-base hits (44), walks (67) and total bases (188) on the circuit.
+The PCL MVP candidate is batting .333 (39x117) with RISP (13 HR).
+With 44 games remaining, Scheiner's 86 RBI are already the most for Tacoma since 2011, when Alex Liddi drove in 104 runs (T-10th franchise history in a single season).

+YO...JAKE!: Rainiers 3B/1B Jake Scheiner has 25 home runs in 95 games of his Triple-A debut season, extending an already career-high total.
+He hit 21 homers last year at Double-A Arkansas.

-THE REAL DELO: Tacoma outfielder Zach DeLoach leads the Rainiers with 102 hits (Jake Scheiner, 92), through the first 93 games of his Triple-A debut.
-DeLoach is one of seven players in the PCL with 100 or more hits entering today's action; Round Rock's Elier Hernandez leads the circuit with 111 (94 GP).
-DeLoach's 57 walks and 164 total bases also rank league top 10.
+THE REAL DELO: Tacoma outfielder Zach DeLoach leads the Rainiers with 103 hits (Jake Scheiner, 93), through the first 94 games of his Triple-A debut.
+DeLoach is one of seven players in the PCL with 100 or more hits entering today's action (5th); Round Rock's Elier Hernandez leads the circuit with 112 (95 GP).
+DeLoach's 59 walks and 165 total bases also rank league top eight.

 AND THEN BRIAN COMES IN: C/DH Brian O'Keefe's ninth inning solo shot on Thursday was his 47th home run with the Rainiers (since 7/11/21), and passed Bill Hain of the 1961-63 Tacoma Giants for 17th in franchise history.
 Next on the all-time list are Dusty Rhodes (1960-63 Tacoma Giants) and Danny Walton (1974-75 Tacoma Twins), tied for 15th with 48 HR apiece.

-O'Keefe has homered in five of seven games (hit safely in all), and 21 home runs are three shy of his career-high and rank fourth in the Pacific Coast League.
-He slugged 24 HR in 2021 over 105 games split between Double-A Arkansas and Tacoma (13 HR in 56 GP of Triple-A debut).
+O'Keefe has homered in five of eight games (hit safely in all), and 21 home runs are three shy of his career-high and rank fourth in the PCL (24 HR in 2021 over 105 GP split between Double-A Arkansas and Tacoma).
+O'Keefe is also top five in the PCL in doubles (22) and extra-base hits (43); he doubled twice in last night's victory.

 • Discuss this story on the Pacific Coast League message board...